Maren Morris: Issues with the country music industry

-Fundraising for social justice
+Fundraising

+In 2017, Morris started the Heroes Fund, which raises money for music education in public schools.
+Through the program, which was funded by fees paid by fans for "meet and greet" events at her concerts, Morris donated $70,000 to the music and drama departments of East Nashville Magnet High School.
+In August, Morris joined several country artists for a concert that raised $450,000 for Together: Feeding Nashville to address food security in the Nashville area.

 In April 2021, during the COVID-19 pandemic, Morris was one of several artists that performed at a virtual fundraiser at which Shein donated $300,000 to the NAACP Legal Defense and Educational Fund, Together We Rise, and Ecologi.
 In September 2022, Morris raised over $100,000 for transgender rights after Tucker Carlson called her a "lunatic country music person" on his show.

-Fundraising for music programs and hunger

-In 2017, Morris started the Heroes Fund, which raises money for music education in public schools.
-Through the program, which was funded by fees paid by fans for "meet and greet" events at her concerts, Morris donated $70,000 to the music and drama departments of East Nashville Magnet High School.

-In August 2021, Morris joined several country artists for a concert that raised $450,000 for Together: Feeding Nashville to address food security in the Nashville area.

 Recognition for activism

-Morris was named to the 2024 Women in Music Visionary list by Billboard.
-Her actions to distance herself from the country music industry was described as "powerful" by an opinion piece in CNN.
-She was named the Changemaker of the Year in 2023 by Variety.
-An article in The New York Times described her as a "risk-taker".
-Out described her as a "groundbreaker" and "innovator".
+Morris's actions to distance herself from the country music industry were described as "powerful" by an opinion piece in CNN.
+Joe Coscarelli of The New York Times described her as a "risk-taker", while Out depicted her as a "groundbreaker" and "innovator".
+She was named the Changemaker of the Year in 2023 by Variety, and to the 2024 Women in Music Visionary list by Billboard.
 In May 2023, GLAAD awarded Morris with its Excellence in Media Award for promoting acceptance of the LGBTQ community within the country music genre throughout her career.

-Artists that have supported or/and spoken highly about Morris's activism include: The Chicks, Laura Veltz, Joy Oladokun, Meghan Linsey, Victoria Shaw, Brothers Osborne, Brittney Spencer, Jessie Murph, Carly Pearce, Niall Horan, Keith Urban, Hozier, Lady A, Sam Hunt, Kelsea Ballerini, Jason Isbell, Brandi Carlile, Zedd, Vince Gill, Elton John, and Taylor Swift.
+Artists that have supported or spoken highly about Morris's activism include: The Chicks, Laura Veltz, Joy Oladokun, Meghan Linsey, Victoria Shaw, Brothers Osborne, Brittney Spencer, Jessie Murph, Carly Pearce, Niall Horan, Keith Urban, Hozier, Lady A, Sam Hunt, Kelsea Ballerini, Jason Isbell, Brandi Carlile, Zedd, Vince Gill, Elton John, and Taylor Swift.